HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 Download putty.exe and pscp.exe: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html <br>
 You should now be able to control RPi from the laptop on your local network, both via the GUI (VNC viewer) and terminal window (putty.exe).
 Also you can copy files between RPi and the laptop with pscp.exe.
 To connect, use the IP number noted above.

-From now on a separate screen should rarely be necessary, while the RPi will be working in "Headless mode".
+From now on a separate screen should rarely be necessary.
+The RPi will be working in "Headless mode".

 Continue to prepare RPi in Headless mode
 ----------------------------------------